2lian/Motion-Stack/Documentation/use.md

 - Interfaces you need
 - The robot namespace.
 If given a list of namespaces, several robots (motion stack and interface) will be launched for each namespace.

+## Setup

+quick doc, will be updated:
+Set all of the settings for the motion stack in launch_setting.py (TODO: link).
+Especially the number of legs you have should be set, because those will be automatically detected through the URDF.
+You can also set the end effector name for each leg directly in the lvl02 ik `launch.py` file.

 ## Commands